 Just for your own gee-whiz, when I am notified that I get new followers (on Instagram or Pinterest), I scope out their profiles, if I looks like something I’m interested in, I’ll follow them.
 But I don’t follow people just because they follow me if I don’t think their content looks interesting.
 That doesn’t make sense to me.
 Because all content is meant for a specific group of people, and not everyone is going to like it.

 I’ve had some difficulties recently .
 Our baby was in the NICU briefly.
 I have left two separate toxic job situations.
 I was pregnant with a 9 pound baby in July heat.
-My neighbors had loud dogs!
-(And were apparently doing drugs in their house, what??
-But they moved away!).
+My previous neighbors had loud dogs!
+(And were apparently doing drugs in their house, what??).
 My husband and baby got into a minor car accident.
 I struggled with breast feeding, and postpartum depression.
 The type of people who don’t want to be there for you when things aren’t rainbows and unicorns, aren’t true friends.
 So sayonara!

 4. Blessings and Success:

 I’ve also been incredibly blessed in the past few years.
 I have a healthy and happy marriage, I was able to further my education and earn a master’s degree, I have a fulfilling and low stress job, and of course I was blessed with my beautiful baby boy.
 Some people don’t want to see success when they are unhappy in their personal lives.
 My success in life has driven some people away.
 I don’t know about you, but people who don’t want to watch me succeed and get jealous when I find happiness aren’t the type I want as friends!